-For the 2023-2025 performance period, the Compensation Committee made POP Allocations to the NEOs such that 15% of the compensation pool will be paid to Mr. Moghadam, 5% of the compensation pool will be paid to Mr. Anderson, 4% of the compensation pool will be paid to Mr. Nekritz, approximately 3.5% of the compensation pool will be paid to Mr. Letter and approximately 2.5% of the compensation pool will be paid to Mr. Arndt.
+For the 2023-2025 performance period, the Compensation Committee made POP Allocations to the NEOs such that 15% of the compensation pool will be paid to Mr. Moghadam, 5% of the compensation pool will be paid to Mr. Anderson, 4% of the compensation pool will be paid to Mr. Nekritz, approximately 3.5% of the compensation pool will be paid to Mr. Arndt.
 For the 2022-2024 performance period, the Compensation Committee made POP Allocations to the NEOs such that 15% of the compensation pool will be paid to Mr. Moghadam, 6% of the compensation pool will be paid to each of Mr. Anderson and Mr. Nekritz, approximately 2.2% of the compensation pool will be paid to Mr. Letter and approximately 1.5% of the compensation pool will be paid to Mr. Arndt if such awards are earned.
 For the 2021-2023 performance period, the Compensation Committee made POP Allocations to the NEOs such that 15% of the compensation pool will be paid to Mr. Moghadam, 6% of the compensation pool will be paid to each of Mr. Anderson and Mr. Nekritz, approximately 2% of the compensation pool will be paid to Mr. Letter and approximately 1.2% of the compensation pool will be paid to Mr. Arndt if such awards are earned.
-For the 2020-2022 performance period, the Compensation Committee made POP Allocations to the NEOs such that 15% of the compensation pool will be paid to Mr. Anderson and
+For the 2020-2022 performance period, the Compensation Committee made POP Allocations to the NEOs such that 15% of the compensation pool will be paid to Mr. Moghadam, 6% of the compensation to the NEOs such that 15% of the compensation pool will be paid to Mr. Moghadam, 6% of the compensation pool will be paid to Mr. Moghadam, 6% of the compensation pool will be paid to each of Mr. Anderson and